 FOUNTAIN – GEZ’S BAR – 80S BAR – NO. 52, 52 HUMBERSTONE GATE

-The opening of the pub was advertised in the local press in March 1838:
+The opening of the pub we know today was advertised in the local press in March 1838:

 ‘All that newly erected public house The fountain, situated in Humberstone Gate, containing Parlour, Tap Room, Kitchen, Brewhouse, Bedrooms, cellarage, large yard, extensive workshops, 3 pumps, in the occupation of Mr Collingbourne.’